RC1140/rc1140.github.com/_posts/2013-02-11-chromeExtensionAnalysis.md

 that may be better than mine.

 The other thing that I wanted to do now that I know what was wrong with the extension or rather what I didn't like I can patch the extension to work around these issues.
-The two issues that I wanted to patch were the fairly open permissions and the constant logs to the author’s remote servers.
+The two issues that I wanted to patch were the fairly open permissions and the constant logs to the authors remote servers.
 Patching the remote server calls are pretty easy, simply delete the clog function and then remove any calls to the clog function as well.
 While I was at it I fixed a few tabbing issues to make things easier to read.